tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 ##### Data selection

 To refine our calibration process, we match each keyframe with the nearest `calibration lidar` in time.
-Subsequently, we select pairs of `keyframes` and `calibration lidar's pointclouds` for each `calibration lidar` based on specific criteria:
+Subsequently, we select pairs of keyframes and calibration lidar's pointclouds for each `calibration lidar` based on specific criteria:

-- Low time difference between the keyframe and `calibration lidar's pointcloud`.
+- Low time difference between the keyframe and calibration lidar's pointcloud.
-- Low interpolation error (considering parameters such as time difference, speed, and estimated acceleration) between the keyframe and the `calibration lidar's pointcloud`.
+- Low interpolation error (considering parameters such as time difference, speed, and estimated acceleration) between the keyframe and the calibration lidar's pointcloud.
 - Information threshold.
 We need some sort of feature to calibrate, with featureless pointclouds being mostly planes.
 For that reason, we only accept pointclouds whose Z-value of the SVD decomposition is over a threshold.
 - Spatial subsampling: Given a maximum number of pairs to select, we select them maximizing the space between them, to avoid spatial correlation.

 ##### Data preprocessing

-We use all the `frames` near a `keyframe` to augment it using the frames' poses to make sure we have a high-resolution pointcloud.
+We use all the frames near a keyframe to augment it using the frames' poses to make sure we have a high-resolution pointcloud.
 As the resulting pointcloud has redundant information, we downsample the pointlcoud to quite a fine-grained resolution.

 #### Step 3: Calibrate (mapping lidar & calibration lidars)

-After preparing the data for calibration, we can now run the registration algorithms (NDT/GICP) to find the transformations between the pointclouds (the `calibration lidars' pointcloud` and the `mapping lidar's pointcloud`).
+After preparing the data for calibration, we can now run the registration algorithms (NDT/GICP) to find the transformations between the pointclouds (`calibration lidars' pointcloud` and `mapping lidar's pointcloud`).
 This process allows us to determine the transformation between the two lidars.

 #### Diagram